 The second giant killed by Jack is said to be Blunderbore, another of Cornwall’s legendary giants.
 Blunderbore, and his brother, Rebecks, were giants who kidnapped lords and ladies, aiming to eat the men and wed the women.
 After recognising Jack as the Giant Killer, he was abducted to be eaten, but Jack managed to make a noose and hang the two giants.

 The Beast of Bodmin is considered to be a phantom wild cat, which has been reported to stalk the moorland, slaying livestock.
 After multiple sightings from the end of the 1970s, the alleged panther-like creature became known as the Beast of Bodmin Moor.

 Many theories have been raised about the origins of this beast, including claims that these alien big cats have escaped from zoos or private collections.
 Reports of the beast were so widely covered that the Ministry of Agriculture even got involved, attempting to put a stop to the claims by stating that there was no evidence of such big cats loose in Britain!

-If these tales don’t scare you away – or you want to investigate some of this magic yourself – why not take an excitingly magical trip on a self-catering holiday in Falmouth!
+If these tales don’t scare you away – or you want to investigate some of this magic yourself – why not take an excitingly magical trip to our 5-star holiday park in Cornwall?!